OST to Exchange migration

 Step 6: Start OST to live Exchange migration

-- Once the mapping is complete, click the ‘Start Migration’ button.
+- Click the ‘Start Migration’ button.

 OST to Exchange post-migration tasks